In This Article

 A CSP can significantly reduce fee costs, making further study more accessible.
 While securing one can be tricky, maintaining strong grades, showcasing relevant work experience, applying early and for courses in high-demand healthcare fields may improve your chances.

-If you’re interested in exploring your options or have questions about a specific course, simply select the course and enquire to speak with a Student Enrolment Advisor.
-If you have a more general enquiry about CSPs, book a call with our Education Consultant.
+If you’re interested in exploring your options or have questions about a specific course, book a free professional development strategy call with our Education Consultant, Catriona.